adamfodor10/landing-page-dental/README.md

 # Landing Page for Dental Business
 In this project I created a dummy landing page for Radiant Smile Dental Clinic (dummy Dental Business).
 The graphic design was provided by [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page) (see images folder).
-I used Flexbox layout extensively to create the CSS design of the website.
+I used Flexbox layout extensively to create the CSS design of the web page.

 ## Credits for the photos goes to:
 - [Nadezhda Moryak](https://www.pexels.com/photo/teeth-moulds-and-veneers-scattered-on-blue-background-7800553/)